jbhopkins/bioxtasraw/docs/source/tutorial/s1_sec.rst

     *   *Tip:* Select the crossed arrows in the plot control bar, and then click and drag on the plot to move the curve around on the screen.

 #.
-Go to the Files control tab and navigate to the **sec_sample_1** data directory.
-Click on
-    the second data file, **profile_001_0001.dat**\ .
-Scroll down to the bottom of the file list, and shift click on the last file, **profile_001_0964.dat**\ .
-This should highlight all of the files in between, as well as the two you clicked on.
+Reload the data as in steps 2-3, but select the second data file,
+    **profile_001_0001.dat** as the initial file in the series.

+    *   *Tip:* As before, select **profile_001_0001.dat**, scroll down to the last file, and shift click to select the files to load in.
+Then click the "Plot Series" button.

 #.
-Click on the “Plot Series” button.
-You will see the same curve plotted as before, but
+You will see the same curve plotted as before, but without the very first
-    without the very first scattering profile.
+    scattering profile.
 Remove the other loaded data set.
 Now you should have a curve where the baseline is very close to the bottom of the plot.

     |series_plot2_png|